criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 ---

-# MitID user inteterface requirements
+# MitID user interface requirements

-When supporting MitID in your application you must adhere to a few style requirements, both [in your application](#yourapp) and on [the MitID landing page](#landingpage) hosted by Criipto.
+When supporting MitID in your application, you must adhere to a few style requirements, both [in your application](#yourapp) and on [the MitID landing page](#landingpage) hosted by Criipto.

-As long as you follow the guidelines below you should be in compliance with the UX requirements from MitID.
+As long as you follow the guidelines below, you should comply with the UX requirements from MitID.
 And please reach out to our support if you have questions about this or if you want us to verify that your buttons and landing page comply.

 {% iconnote info %}

 Note that when moving to production with MitID you will be agreeing to the terms of service for MitID in which you - among other things - commit to the below UX requirements.

-Also, Criipto may request that you submit a URL where we can verify that you are in fact in line with the requirements.
+Also, Criipto may request that you submit a URL where we can verify that you are, in fact, in line with the requirements.

 {% endiconnote %}